How can you find the best health coach for you, if you’re seeking a partner to help you create lasting changes?

 Finally, look for a coach who’s clear about the hats they wear.
 A coach can have multiple roles in their life – as a coach, consultant, trainer, or educator.
 But it must be clear in the relationship which hat they’re wearing with you.
-A professional coach should have a written agreement with you that outlines how you’ll work together.
+A professional coach will have a written agreement with you that outlines how you’ll work together.

 Will you meet via telephone or video chat?
 How long and often will you meet?
 What’s the commitment?
 You’ll be investing time and money into coaching, so terms should be clear.
 And this clarity will benefit your partnership, as you start to co-create plans to help you live your best life.